-- Track 1C provides fixed, capacity-based rebates at \$1.10 per watt for solar PV generating systems that offset common area electrical load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit.6 - Track 1D provides fixed, capacity-based rebates at \$1.80 per watt for solar PV generating systems that offset VNM Tenant Load with ≥ 50% Tenant Benefit.7
+- 1. Track 1C provides fixed, capacity-based rebates at \$1.10 per watt for solar PV generating systems that offset common area electrical load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit.9 - Track 1D provides fixed, capacity-based rebates at \$1.80 per watt for solar PV generating systems that offset VNM Tenant Load with ≥ 50% Tenant Benefit.10

 The PAs began accepting applications from the existing waitlists for Tracks 1C and 1D in August 2015.
 CSE issued the incentive check for the last project in its program territory on April 9, 2020, and the program territory is now closed.
-SCE reopened to new applications on March 2, 2020 and closed on April 24, 2020 and on August 24, 2020 and closed on September 18, 2020.
-With the approval of Advice Letter 5834-E8 to
+SCE reopened to new applications on March 2, 2020 and closed on April 24, 2020 and reopened again to new applications on August 24, 2020 and closed on September 18, 2020.
+With the